fengjixuchui/EAC-Emulator/README.md

 - if you are interested in buying this Emulator Source code please contact me via discord: Skeng#6969
 - to use just private exe build $250

-Any Future Updates will be included with your purchase
+Any Future Updates made to the emulator will be included with your purchase

 Vouches + Proof Of Concept can be shown